Tooth Extractions – Port Orange, FL

 What’s the Difference Between Tooth Extractions and Wisdom Tooth Surgery?

-Although they both involve pulling a tooth, tooth extractions in Port Orange and wisdom tooth surgery are actually different procedures.
+Although they both involve pulling a tooth, tooth extractions in Port Orange and wisdom tooth surgery are different procedures.
 While wisdom tooth surgery is designed to remove the third and final set of molars, tooth extractions can remove any tooth that is too damaged or infected to repair.
 In addition, because wisdom teeth are often stuck beneath the gums, wisdom tooth extractions are more likely to be a surgical procedure.
 Removing any tooth besides a third molar, on the other hand, usually involves a simple extraction.

 How Should I Prepare for My Tooth Extraction?